-This series gave Peter Lupus, who played Willy, the chance to work under his own name.
-Most of his previous acting career was in Europe where he played the lead role in sword and sandal/mythological muscleman movies under the name "Rock Stevens".
+This series gave Peter Lupus (Willy) the chance to work under his own name.
+Most of his previous acting career was in Europe, where he played the lead role in sword and sandal mythological muscleman movies under the name "Rock Stevens".
 This also gave him a chance to act in a role that didn't rely mainly on his physique.

 The main reason for Briggs, and later Phelps, looking through the photos to select the various members of the team for each mission was that many of the early episodes would feature guest stars as members of the team.
 However, once it became apparent that the same members were chosen every time, the practice was eventually abandoned.

 During the first season, Martin Landau's face was not shown during the main title sequence.
-In fact, during that season he was credited as making a "special appearance".
+During that season, he was credited as making a "special appearance".
 It wasn't until season two that he was acknowledged as being a full cast member.
-This was because Landau, who at the time had a thriving motion picture career, didn't want to commit himself to the standard five-year contract that studios typically required of actors in a television series.
-Series producer Bruce Geller wanted Landau badly enough, however, that he agreed to use him on a "guest star" basis during the first season; Landau signed one-year contracts at the beginning of the second and third seasons.
+This was because Landau, who at the time had a thriving motion picture career, didn't want to commit himself to the standard five-year contract that studios typically required of actors and actresses in a television series.
+Series Producer Bruce Geller wanted Landau badly enough, however, that he agreed to use him on a "guest star" basis during the first season.
+Landau signed one-year contracts at the beginning of the second and third seasons.

-The episodes "Action", "The Town" and "Kidnap" are the only ones in which the head of the IMF team did not receive instructions.
-In "Action", Cinnamon Carter (Barbara Bain) received the instructions instead.
+Season one, episode twenty-three, "Action!"; season two, episode twenty-one, "The Town"; and season seven, episode eleven, "Kidnap" are the only ones in which the head of the IMF team did not receive instructions.
+In "Action!", Cinnamon Carter (Barbara Bain) received the instructions instead.
 It's also the only episode in the first season in which Dan Briggs (Steven Hill) did not appear.
-In "The Town", Phelps is on vacation when he uncovers a town of assassins who immobilize & try to kill him.
-In "Kidnap" Phelps is kidnapped and the information for his release is given to Barney (Greg Morris).
+In "The Town", Phelps was on vacation when he uncovered a town of assassins who immobilize and try to kill him.
+In "Kidnap", Phelps was kidnapped and the information for his release was given to Barney (Greg Morris).
+In season five, episode four, "Homecoming", Jim arrived in his hometown to discover someone was killing the young women.
 There are only six episodes that are not "true missions".
-They include two of the above ("The Town" and "Kidnap") as well as "Death Squad" where Barney is charged with murder, "The Condemned" where Phelps has to help a friend who has been charged with murder and "The Ransom" where Briggs has to save a friend's kidnapped daughter.
-In "Cat's Paw" Barney's brother is murdered and the team helps him bring those responsible to justice.
+They include two of the above ("Homecoming" and "Kidnap") as well as season four, episode twenty-four, "Death Squad", where Barney was charged with murder; season two, episode nineteen, "The Condemned", where Phelps had to help a friend who had been charged with murder; and season one, episode eight, "The Ransom", where Briggs had to save a friend's kidnapped daughter.
+In season five, episode fifteen, "Cat's Paw", Barney's brother was murdered, and the team helped him bring those responsible to justice.

-When Dan (Steven Hill) or Jim (Peter Graves) received instructions, the usual last words were "This tape will self-destruct in 5 seconds".
-However, the other instruction they would receive was "Please dispose of this tape by the usual means", whereby they would throw the tape into an incinerator or toss it into a vat of acid.
+When Dan (Steven Hill) or Jim (Peter Graves) received instructions, the usual last words were "This tape will self-destruct in five seconds".
+However, the other instruction they would receive was "Please dispose of this tape by the usual means", whereby they would throw the tape into an incinerator, or toss it into a vat of acid.

-Lalo Schifrin's score - played in a highly uncommon 5/4 time signature earlier popularized by Dave Brubeck's "Take Five" (1959) - went on to achieve the dubious distinction of most parodied theme music closely paralleled by the Twilight Zone's eerie leitmotif trill.
+Lalo Schifrin's score, played in a highly uncommon 5/4 time signature earlier popularized by Dave Brubeck's "Take Five" (1959), went on to achieve the dubious distinction of most parodied theme music closely paralleled by the The Twilight Zone (1959)'s eerie leitmotif trill.